-In addition, the $2 trillion stimulus package passed in March 2020 provides for an additional $600 per week on top of any state-provided unemployment benefits through July 31.
-The law also extends unemployment benefits an additional 13 weeks on top of what your state provides, with a maximum of 39 weeks, and makes unemployment available for self-employed and gig workers.
+In addition, the $2 trillion stimulus package passed in March 2020 extends unemployment benefits an additional 13 weeks on top of what your state provides, with a maximum of 39 weeks.
+The law also makes unemployment available for self-employed and gig workers.

 It depends on your state's eligibility rules.
 In every state, an employee who quits a job voluntarily, without good cause, won't be allowed to collect unemployment.
 But each state has its own definition of good cause for quitting.
 In some states, employees may collect unemployment only if they quit for reasons related to the job, such as intolerable working conditions or a medical condition caused or aggravated by the job.
 Other states allow employees to collect unemployment if they quit for compelling personal reasons, such as domestic violence or serious illness in the family.
 For more information, see Nolo's article Unemployment Benefits: What If You Quit?

 You must be able and available to work and actively looking for a job to qualify for unemployment benefits.
 This means, first of all, that you must be continuing your job search despite your childcare responsibilities.
 And second, you must be ready to take a job if one is offered.
 This doesn't mean that you have to put your son back in daycare while you are unemployed, but you may have to prove to your state's unemployment agency that you could arrange care for him quickly if you are offered a position.
 For more information, see Collecting Unemployment: Are You Able, Available, and Actively Seeking Work?